Zero Waste in Gisborne District/Te Tairāwhiti

 - Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!

 - Markets – No two ways about it, if you want to get a good source of unpackaged, often locally grown, produce, markets are the place to frequent!
 By and large, we’ve found that markets, where you can meet the grower/producer face-to-face, are really great for starting fruitful conversations about waste-free food, and developing relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
 At markets you may also find local producers of pre-made foods like tofu, preserves and sauces etc. Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
 Check out the Gisborne Farmers Market, corner of Stout Street (opposite museum), Gisborne, every Saturday.

-- Trade Aid – Trade Aid‘s entire chocolate range comes in Econic home compostable packaging!
-Their 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable also.
+- Trade Aid – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable once they do wear out.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.
 You can get all these products at Trade Aid, 107 Gladstone Road, Gisborne.